TuturBaba/training-material/topics/ecology/tutorials/Antarctic/tutorial.md

 ---

-> <details-title>Workflow (Blue Panel)</details-title>
+> <details-title>Workflow (Blue)</details-title>
 >
-> {% icon galaxy-workflows-activity %} This is where you manage and run workflows.
+> {% icon galaxy-workflows-activity %} This is your control center for workflows, which are like pre-designed pipelines of tools that run automatically.
+Workflows help you automate complex analyses and ensure your steps are reproducible.
 >
 > ![Workflow Panel](./Images/workflow.png)
 >
-> - Access your saved workflows
+> - **Access your saved workflows**: Easily find and reuse any workflows you've created or imported.
-> - Browse shared workflows from the Galaxy community
+> - **Browse shared workflows**: Discover and use workflows created by the wider Galaxy community.
+This is a great way to learn and leverage existing solutions!
-> - Launch, edit, or create workflows using Galaxy’s visual editor {: .details}
+> - **Manage workflows**: You can launch existing workflows to run them on new data, edit them to tweak their parameters, or create new workflows from scratch using Galaxy's intuitive visual editor
+{: .details}

 ---

-> <details-title>History (Pink Panel)</details-title>
+> <details-title>History Panel (Pink)</details-title>
 >
-> {% icon galaxy-history-storage-choice %} This panel tracks everything you do in Galaxy.
+> {% icon galaxy-history-storage-choice %} This panel is your complete record of everything you do in Galaxy.
 >
 > ![History Panel](./Images/workflow.png)
 >
-> - It shows uploaded files, tool runs, outputs, and parameters used
-> - Each step is logged, making your work reproducible
+> - **Detailed Tracking**: The history panel shows every step you take: the files you upload, the tools you run, all the outputs generated, and even the exact parameters you used for each tool.
+> - **Reproducibility is Key** {% icon galaxy-refresh %}: Because every single step is logged, your work becomes fully reproducible.
+This means you (or anyone else) can go back and precisely recreate your analysis at any time, which is crucial for scientific rigor.
-> - You can manage multiple histories in parallel (e.g., for different projects)
+> - **Manage Multiple Projects**: You can easily manage multiple histories in parallel.
+This is super handy for keeping your work organized, especially if you're juggling different projects or experiments.
 >
-> This panel also allows you to **name, annotate, and export** your analysis history.
+> Beyond just tracking, the history panel also lets you **name, annotate, and export** your analysis history.
+This makes it easy to share your work with colleagues or keep a detailed record for your own reference.
 {: .details}